This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 I don’t think spending 30 minutes on the beach with kangaroos for sunrise is a worthwhile trip if there aren’t other things to do in the area.
 Thankfully there are.

-Lorraine from Ulysses Garden Cafe at Finch Hatton Gorge recommended it to me as one of her favourite things to do.
+We met a lady in a cafe near Finch Hatton Gorge who recommended it to me as one of her favourite things to do.
 Her kids love playing in the caves over there.

 I’ve been told it’s a beautiful beach with great snorkelling locations.
 Watch for incoming tide, otherwise, you will be stuck over there.
 You can kayak over there and so not have to worry about the tides.